k-code-c/Sudoku/README.md

 # Sudoku
-I was tasked to create a sudoku game
+I was tasked to create a sudoku game.
+This was from my Gems of Theoretical Computer Science class at Georgetown.
+Fall 2023